 Last but not least, we have the humble egg.
 Not just one of the best sources of protein, but also the perfect source of fat you actually need for your body.
 Not to mention all the minerals eggs contain, especially free-range.
 Easy to fit into anyone’s meal plan, they’re a staple of athletic and healthy diets.
 And yes, you need to eat them whole.
 Otherwise, they would’ve only come as egg whites.

 Choose a meal plan that you know you can stick with.
 That’s the biggest piece of advice I can give you on clean eating.
-Sure, it can be a Jiu-Jitsu diet plan, or an MMA meal plan or whatever.
+Sure, it can be a Jiu-Jitsu diet plan, an MMA meal plan, or whatever.
 Just make sure that when it comes down to preparing a meal, or shopping, you know exactly what you need, and you don’t dread having to cook or eat something.
 After all, food is there to be enjoyed, right?